We’ve broken down how some of the most historically-important things to see in Venice have come to be.

 How Was Venice Built?

-The construction of Venice started in the 5th century AD after the fall of the Roman Empire when refugees from the mainland fled to the islands in the lagoon.
-Soon, there were so many of them that they needed more space, so they drove wooden poles deep into the clay beneath the ground.
-On top of the wooden poles, they built wooden platforms, and then on top of that, they constructed their buildings—all of which means that Venice is basically built on wood and water.
+Venice was built on water by driving wooden poles deep into the clay beneath the marshy lagoons.
+Because there were no local trees, builders needed to bring alder wood over from the neighboring countries of Croatia, Montenegro, and Slovenia.
+On top of the wooden poles, workers built Venice using wooden platforms, and then on top of that, they constructed their buildings—all of which means that Venice is basically built on wood and water.
 The wood has miraculously avoided decay over the centuries since it’s underwater and not exposed to oxygen, and also because the saltwater has hardened the wood into a more durable stone-like consistency.
 Still, today Venice is sadly sinking every year, mainly due to the steadily increasing sea levels.

 What’s the History of Basilica di San Marco?

 St. Mark’s Cathedral, or Basilica di San Marco, was originally built in 828 to house the bones of St. Mark the Evangelist, which had been stolen from Alexandria by Venetian merchants.
 The story goes that the bones were smuggled out of Egypt by being hidden in layers of pork fat.
 Though the original church was destroyed by a fire in 976, the current Basilica was built in the 11th century.
 Not long after its completion, the doge at the time recovered what was believed to be St. Mark’s body from a pillar, miraculously unharmed in the fire.
 Today, the Basilica is one of the most visited sights in Venice, primarily to see the amazing gold mosaics, which cover 8,000 meters (26,247 feet) of the church’s interior.